The importance of soil classification

 Soil classification concerns the grouping of soils with a similar range of properties (chemical, physical and biological) into units that can be geo-referenced and mapped.

-Soils are a very complex natural resource, much more so than air and water.
-Soils contain all naturally occurring chemical elements and combine simultaneously solid, liquid and gaseous states.
+Soils are a complex natural resource, much more so than air and water.
+They contain all naturally occurring chemical elements simultaneously in solid, liquid and gaseous states.
 Soils are ‘dirty’ systems.

 In Australia the National Committee on Soil and Terrain (NCST) is the peak government committee providing national leadership and coordination on the assessment of soil and terrain in Australia.

 Soil Science Australia acknowledges the Traditional Owners of the land and we pay our respects to their Elders past, present and future.